Beaches in Malaysia

 Image credit: @rizby

 Those looking for an accessible picnic spot on Langkawi Island can check out Tengkorak Beach, AKA Sandy Skulls Beach.
-The beach has several huts and tables along its coast where you can conveniently lay your picnic mats, so you won’t have to sit on the ground and worry about sand getting in your food.
+It is a gem among beaches in Langkawi, and has several huts and tables along its coast where you can conveniently lay your picnic mats, so you won’t have to sit on the ground and worry about sand getting in your food.

 It’s a family-friendly spot with other amenities that’ll make your trip a real breeze, from prayer rooms to shower facilities, so you’ll get to freshen up after a day of sand and water play.